What To Do In South America Summer 2020

 Not far from the Pacific Ocean lies one of the most stylized ancient mysteries in our world today.
 The Nazca lines are a grand series of geoglyphs, sketches that break the hard red soil at what is referred to as the “Eighth Wonder of the World.”
-This UNESCO World Heritage Site has awed viewers since their discovery.
-The images are over 2,000 years old, dating back to around 100 BC, and a few examples of the images include abstract trees, humans, and animals such as a monkey, condor, and hummingbird.
+This UNESCO World Heritage Site has awed viewers since its discovery.
+The images are over 2,000 years old, dating back to around 100 BC, and a few examples of the images include abstract trees, humans, and animals such as a monkey, a condor, and a hummingbird.

 It is yet to be discovered the purpose of the Nazca lines.
 Some have suggested an alien landing site (paranormal theories surrounding the lines are popular), while others have suggested astronomical explanations.
 The lines can be seen from an observation tower on the grounds or from the sky by plane.
 You can see more of the lines by plane, and your decision will ultimately depend on your budget.

 The Heartland of Indigenous Latin America

 Bolivia has only recently entered the spotlight, and it is starting to climb in international recognition as a travel destination.
 Between out-of-this-world landscapes to a rich indigenous culture to death-defying adventures, Bolivia has something for everyone.

 1. Uyuni Salt Flats

 Perhaps the most famous place in Bolivia, the Uyuni salt flats are the largest and highest salt flat in the world.
 The salt flats make up more than 4,050 square miles (10,489 square km) of the surreal landscape.
 A camera is the number one necessity to capture the sheer desolateness and striking beauty of the salt flats.
 The salt flats stretch into the horizon creating a distorted effect and delivering amazing reflection and perspective shots.